 International Research Cooperation

 The Norwegian University of Life Sciences (NMBU) has long experience with international academic cooperation.
-Many institutional agreements with universities outside Norway have been active since the 1960s.
+Some institutional agreements with universities outside Norway have been active for many decades.
 NMBU participates in international networks and consortia within a wide range of scientific disciplines.

 Cooperation agreements